seng438-winter-2022/seng438-a5-islamrahat735/Assignment5-ReportTemplate.md

 ![](./media/3.png)

 In order to determine the MTTFmin, we tested the failure data that we used with various MTTF values until we generated a plot where the last failure data just about crosses into the acceptable plot range.
+This is how we determined MTTFmin.

 | Advantages of RDC Analysis      | Disadvantages of RDC Analysis |
 |---------------------------------|-------------------------------|